-A. Terminate this Agreement, provided that the Sub-Recipient is given at least thirty days prior written notice of the termination.
-The notice shall be effective when placed in the United States, first class mail, postage prepaid, by registered or certified mail-return receipt requested, to the address in paragraph (6) herein;

-B. Begin an appropriate legal or equitable action to enforce performance of this Agreement;

-C. Withhold or suspend payment of all or any part of a request for payment;

-D. Require that the Sub-Recipient refund to the Division any monies used for ineligible purposes under the laws, rules and regulations governing the use of these funds.

-E. Exercise any corrective or remedial actions, to include but not be limited to:

-(1) Request additional information from the Sub-Recipient to determine the reasons for or the extent of non-compliance or lack of performance,

-(2) Issue a written warning to advise that more serious measures may be taken if the situation is not corrected,

-(3) Advise the Sub-Recipient to suspend, discontinue or refrain from incurring costs for any activities in question or

-(4) Require the Sub-Recipient to reimburse the Division for the amount of costs incurred for any items determined to be ineligible;

-F. Exercise any other rights or remedies which may be available under law.
+- a.
+Terminate this Agreement, provided that the Sub-Recipient is given at least thirty days prior written notice of the termination.
+The notice shall be effective when placed in the United States, first class mail, postage prepaid, by registered or certified mail-return receipt requested, to the address in paragraph (3) herein; - b.
+Begin an appropriate legal or equitable action to enforce performance of this Agreement; - c.
+Withhold or suspend payment of all or any part of a request for payment; - d.
+Require that the Sub-Recipient refund to the Division any monies used for ineligible purposes under the laws, rules and regulations governing the use of these funds. - e.
+Exercise any corrective or remedial actions, to include but not be limited to: - i.
+Request additional information from the Sub-Recipient to determine the reasons for or the extent of non-compliance or lack of performance, - ii.
+Issue a written warning to advise that more serious measures may be taken if the situation is not corrected, - iii.
+Advise the Sub-Recipient to suspend, discontinue or refrain from incurring costs for any activities in question or - iv.
+Require the Sub-Recipient to reimburse the Division for the amount of costs incurred for any items determined to be ineligible; - f.
+Exercise any other rights or remedies which may be available under law.